MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentcollection.md

 # Windows.Services.TargetedContent.TargetedContentCollection

 ## -description
-Represents a collection of content containers.
+Represents a collection of items or subcollections in a TargetedContentContainer object.
 ## -remarks

 ## -see-also